satya164/language-x/README.md

 A program can have a single `main` declaration as its entry point:

 ```
-main App "Hello world"
+main app("Hello world")
 ```

-Here we have a function call after the `main` keyword.
+The main declaration needs to be followed by a function call which will start the app.

 ## Variables